graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 sudo nano /etc/systemd/system/graft-supernode@.service
 ````

-- Input below text into the new file <change graft to your user (find this out by using "whoami" command or "echo $USER")>:
+- Input below text into the new file <change graft (Inside the User field and in WorkingDirectory and after /home/ in the ExecStart field) to your user (find this out by using "whoami" command or "echo $USER")>:

 Note: If you use the exact below systemd file, ensure you did create the log file directories as the linked section here [**Supernode**](#supernode)